 Wild horses move about 50 miles a day; repetitive work in small areas on flat ground does not bring all-around fitness.
 Domestic riding horses need our help to make up for the loss of free movement that keeps them fit.
 Many of us sit at desks, we know how that compromises our own fitness.

 The above horse’s unbalanced head changed in 1 session.
-Her unbalanced poll made her fearful and anxious.
+She was fearful and anxious.
 Notice her uneven nostrils in the photo on left.
 This problem is easily solved using balancing techniques from the book and DVD.
 You can learn these practical methods for keeping your horse fit and relaxed.

 The back story on CONFORMATION BALANCING:

 An avid rider with a BA in Journalism, my visual skills were honed as an artist, while I worked in newspapers & magazines.
-A riding injury in my 20’s created a keen desire for fitness and solutions for chronic stuckness and pain.
+A riding injury in my 20’s created a keen desire for solutions for my chronic stuckness and pain.
 I knew nothing about fascia or connective tissue.
 I tried many therapies searching for health.
 I certified in Matrix Energetics, a Quantum Energy work founded by Dr. Richard Bartlett and embraced the “100%” concept, without knowing how to attain it.
 I knew there had to be a way to get better.

 Through a horse show, I met Heller Worker Steve Johnson.
 His fascia sessions with me so profoundly restored my fitness that I certified in Equine Natural Movement with Joseph Freeman.
 Doris Kay Halstead’s Release the Potential book was another step.
 This “hobby” turned into a vocation, although I was over 50.
-My injuries were valuable since I understood each horse I worked with and how they felt.
+My injuries were valuable– I understood each horse I worked with and how they felt as they changed.

-I ride trail and dressage on my Andalusian/Quarter horse mare and mustang.
-The Sally Swift Centered Riding program combines well with fascia work since it focuses on the rider’s body, as well as the horse’s requirements.
+I ride trail and dressage.
+Centered Riding (by Sally Swift) combines well with fascia work.
+It focuses on the rider’s body, as well as the horse’s requirements.
 Like Sally, I find many answers to riding problems are in the body’s ability to move easily and rider consciousness.
-Learning to have my own balance is a bigger part of my riding than picking at how my horse moves.
+My own balance is a bigger part of my riding than micro-managingmy horse.
 In fact, the horse is usually right.
-Being a better rider is the major effort for me.
+Being a balanced rider is the major effort for me.

-The bay mare almost didn’t survive her roundup.
+The bay mare, above right, almost didn’t survive her helicopter roundup.
 At age 4 she had no mane growing due to neck fascia compression.
-The grey mare had a T-post gouge creating lameness.
-Both taught me the importance of elbows, jaws, pelvic releases and tails.
+She taught me the importance of elbows, jaws, pelvic releases and tails.
 Most of all, regular fascia work in small amounts brings an astonishing progress to the horse’s fitness.
 As a rider, I felt my horses re-invent themselves as athletes and riding partners.
 The big surprise was how much my own riding needed improvement!